 A. For all custodians, all records, including but not limited to email, texts, memoranda, and handwritten notes including the words "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir".

 B. For all custodians, all calendar items that contain the terms "hydroxychloroquine" or "HCQ," or "early treatment," or "early (drug) treatment," or "remdesivir".

 C. All communications, including but not limited to emails between Janet Woodcock and Rick Bright.

-For this ninth interim response, the Department has reviewed 517 pages of records, potentially responsive to FOIA request 2022-01186-FOIA-OS.
-Of these 517 pages, we are releasing 53 pages in their entirety, while releasing 61 pages in part, with portions redacted pursuant to Exemption 3 of the FOIA (5 U.S.C. §552 (b)(3)), Exemption 5 of the FOIA (5 U.S.C. §552 (b)(5)), and Exemption 6 of the FOIA (5 U.S.C. §552 (b)(6)).
-Further, we are withholding 277 pages in full, pursuant to Exemption 5 of the FOIA (5 U.S.C. §552 (b)(5)), while we have also deemed 1 pages unresponsive to your request.
-Finally, we have determined that 114 pages should be sent for consultation to other executive branch agencies, returned to this Department for final disposition and will be released in a future response once returned.
+For this eighth interim response, the Department has reviewed 503 pages of records, potentially responsive to FOIA request 2022-01186-FOIA-OS.
+Of these 503 pages, we are releasing 40 pages in their entirety, while releasing 42 pages in part, with portions redacted pursuant to Exemption 3 of the FOIA (5 U.S.C. §552 (b)(3)), Exemption 5 of the FOIA (5 U.S.C. §552 (b)(6)).
+Further, we are withholding 21 pages in full, pursuant to Exemption 3 of the FOIA (5 U.S.C. §552 (b)(3)), while we have also deemed 1 page unresponsive to your request and 20 pages as duplicates.
+Finally, we have determined that 379 pages should be sent for consultation to other executive branch agencies, returned to this Department for final disposition and will be released in a future response once returned.

 FOIA exemption (b)(3) incorporates into the FOIA certain nondisclosure provisions that are contained in other federal statutes.
 This exemption allows for the withholding of information prohibited from disclosure by another federal statute provided that one of two disjunctive requirements are met: the statute either "(A)(i) requires that the matters be withheld from the public in such a manner as to leave no discretion on the issue, or (A)(ii) establishes particular criteria for withholding or refers to particular types of matters to be withheld."
-Under this exemption, the records being withheld relate to 42 USC 247d-6b, the stockpile statute, which prohibits the release of information about the location of, content of, and quantities of items we keep in the national defense stockpile and also 41USC 4702-prohibiting release of contractor proposals when they have not been incorporated into a procurement contract.
+Under this exemption, the records being withheld relate to 42 U.S.C. § 247d-6b, the stockpile statute, which prohibits the release of information about the location of, content of, and quantities of items we keep in the national defense stockpile and 41U.S.C. § 4702, which prohibits release of contractor proposals when they have not been set forth or incorporated by reference in a contract entered into between the agency and the contractor that submitted the proposal.

 FOIA exemption (b)(5) protects inter-agency or intra-agency memoranda or letters which would not be available by law to a party other than an agency in litigation with the agency.
 This exemption protects documents that would be covered by any privilege an agency could assert in a civil proceeding.
 These privileges include, among others, the deliberative process privilege, the attorney-client privilege, and the attorney work-product privilege.
 These records have also been considered against the foreseeable harm standard when applying the (b)(5) exemption.
-Under this exemption, the records being withheld consist of intra-agency emails discussing predecisional information relating to implementing the COVID vaccine.
+Under this exemption, the records being withheld consist of intra-agency emails discussing information covered under the attorney-client privilege and discussing decisions relating to implementing the COVID vaccine.